Addressing the evidence gap in using social investment to tackle homelessness

 A report by The Centre for Homelessness Impact and The International Public Policy Observatory (IPPO) suggests there are major policy lessons to be learned in order to tackle homelessness.

-Is public attitude towards homelessness changing?
+Are public attitudes towards homelessness changing?

 In a 2021 survey conducted by Ipsos MORI for the Centre for Homelessness Impact, results show that public opinion has hardened towards homelessness, with fewer people concerned about the issue, and a fall in sympathy for people affected by homelessness.